 Let us explain with an example.
-In case of home loan tenure of 10 years, you might be paying a fixed rate of interest for the initial 2 years and then the floating rates for the 8 remaining years.
+In the case of a home loan tenure of 10 years, you might be paying a fixed rate of interest for the initial 2 years and then the floating rates for the 8 remaining years.
 The floating rate of interest is calculated on the present outstanding principal loan amount and it undergoes changes at quarterly intervals.

 - Should You Be Opting for a Hybrid Loan?

 This type of loan is the perfect solution for borrowers who are unable to afford adverse changes in their monthly expenditure during the initial years of a home loan.
-Especially, it helps young professionals who have just begun their career.
-A fixed EMI assists in a better planning of finances, thus allowing the borrower to save and make moderate investments in various other areas.
+Especially, it helps young professionals who have just begun their careers.
+A fixed EMI assists in better planning of finances, thus allowing the borrower to save and make moderate investments in various other areas.

 - Does a Hybrid Home Loan have Risks?

 A hybrid home loan is similar to all other standard home loans.
 No apparent risk is attached to it.
 However, banks often try to push such loans in order to compete with various teaser loans.
 This makes it necessary to analyze the margins and caps while a home loan is being considered.
 If both are low (in comparison to market standards), you should consider opting for the loan.